Cosimo I de' Medici: Rule of Tuscany

 Cosimo next turned his attention to Siena.
 With the support of Charles V, he defeated the Sienese at the Battle of Marciano in 1554 and laid siege to their city.
-Despite the inhabitants' desperate resistance, the city fell on 17 April 1555 after a 15-month siege, its population diminished from forty thousand to eight thousand.
+Despite the inhabitants' desperate resistance, the city fell on 17 April 1555 after a 15-month siege, its population diminished from 40,000 to 8,000 people.
 In 1559, Montalcino, the last redoubt of Sienese independence, was annexed to Cosimo's territories.
 In 1569, Pope Pius V elevated him to the rank of Grand Duke of Tuscany.

 In the last 10 years of his reign, struck by the death of two of his sons by malaria, Cosimo gave up active rule of the Florentine state to his son and successor Francesco I. He retreated to live in his villa, the Villa di Castello, outside Florence.

 Statesmanship

 Cosimo was an authoritarian ruler and secured his position by employing a guard of Swiss mercenaries.
 In 1548, he managed to have his relative Lorenzino, the last Medici claimant to Florence who had earlier arranged the assassination of Cosimo's predecessor Alessandro, assassinated himself in Venice.
 Cosimo also was an active builder of military structures, as a part of his attempt to save the Florentine state from the frequent passage of foreign armies.
 Examples include the new fortresses of Siena, Arezzo, Sansepolcro, the new walls of Pisa and Fivizzano and the strongholds of Portoferraio on the island of Elba and Terra del Sole.

 He laid heavy tax burdens on his subjects.
 Despite his economic difficulties, Cosimo I was a lavish patron of the arts and also developed the Florentine navy, which eventually took part in the Battle of Lepanto, and which he entrusted to his new creation, the Knights of St. Stephen.